cyril279/zmk-config-one42/README.md

 west build -p -d build/one42 --board one42 -DZMK_CONFIG="C:/the/absolute/path/config"
 ```

+## Bootloader
+The bootloader is flashed to these boards during their assembly, and under normal (ideal) circumstances, that is the only time that the bootloader ever NEEDS to be flashed.
+In the event that the bootloader is not behaving properly, follow the guidance provided by the [nice!nano troubleshooting documentation](https://nicekeyboards.com/docs/nice-nano/troubleshooting) to address the issues.

+Procedural differences:
+- Use the labeled header on the board to interface SWCLK & SWDIO (instead of pins on the nice!nano). <- this deserves illustration
+- Use the bootloader binaries linked in [Resources](#resources).

+The bootloader package provides three files, but we are only interested in the 'bootloader.hex' and the 'update-bootloader.uf2'.
+If DFU-mode can still be accessed by double-reset (and exposes itself as a storage device), then the bootloader.uf2 can be used to update the bootloader the same way the firmware.uf2 is used to update the firmware of the board.
+When DFU-mode is no longer accessible, then a programmer is needed to flash the bootloader.hex.
+I used an st-link for the initial flash.
+See the [nice!nano troubleshooting documentation](https://nicekeyboards.com/docs/nice-nano/troubleshooting) for details.

 ## Resources
 - The [One42 hardware](https://github.com/cyril279/keyboards/tree/main/one42) repository.
 Here are the kicad & gerber files used to fabricate the board.
 - The [official ZMK Firmware GitHub](https://github.com/zmkfirmware/zmk) repository.
 View the keymaps for other boards and shields as a starting point for your keymap.
 - The [official ZMK Documentation](https://zmk.dev/docs) web site.
 Find the answers to many of your questions about ZMK Firmware.
 - The [official ZMK Discord Server](https://discord.gg/8cfMkQksSB).
 Instant conversations with other ZMK developers and users.
 Great technical resource!
+- The [Bootloader Source code](https://github.com/cyril279/Adafruit_nRF52_Bootloader/tree/cyril/src/boards/one42) is open and available.
+  - Prebuilt bootloader binaries can be downloaded from the [actions/workflows tab](https://github.com/cyril279/Adafruit_nRF52_Bootloader/actions), just like the firmware.
+  - The [one42Boot.zip DFU bootloader package](./config/boards/arm/one42/one42Boot.zip) can also be downloaded directly from this repository.